MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

  ```

-4. Log in to Fabric as the user you specified in the DENY and GRANT statements above in place of [testuser@mydomain.com].
-Then test the granular permissions you just applied by executing the stored procedure and querying the table.
+4. Log in to Fabric as the user you specified in the `DENY` and `GRANT` statements above in place of [testuser@mydomain.com].
+Then test the granular permissions you applied by executing the stored procedure and querying the table.

  ```sql
     EXEC dbo.sp_PrintMessage;